particle-iot/docs/src/content/support/particle-devices-faq/i2c-faq.md

 Since floating is bad, the I2C bus must have pull-up resistors.
 One on the SDA line and one on the SCL line.
 They're typically 4.7K or 10K ohm.

-Many of the breakout boards you can buy at Adafruit or Sparkfun already have the pull-up resistors on them.
+Many of the breakout boards you can buy at Adafruit or SparkFun already have the pull-up resistors on them.
 Here's the schematic for the [Adafruit MCP9808](https://learn.adafruit.com/adafruit-mcp9808-precision-i2c-temperature-sensor-guide/) and you can see the resistors (R1 and R2, 10K ohms) pulling up to VDD.

 ![Schematic with pull-ups](/assets/images/i2c-faq-pullups.png)